 Per their website: "Dedicated to teaching woodworking, metal working, animal handling, and other skills that can be used for personal fulfillment, professional growth, or international development."

-Pros: Close by, affordable ~$200, plus meal plan ~$90.
+Pros: Close by for me, affordable ~$200, plus meal plan ~$90.
 Intensive classes are extra.

-Here's a link
+Here's a link to the Great Lakes Herb Faire!

 Kensington Metro Park: 4570 Huron River Parkway, Milford, MI.
 Located at the Kensington Metroparks Farm Center. $10 vehicle entry fee is not included with the classes.

-Learn early American skills Blacksmithing, Woodworking, Life Skills (such as Fire Starting by Flint and steel, Rope making and splicing and more), Bead work, Weaving and Spinning and fiber arts, and Outdoor Cooking classes.
+• 2023 Chief Pontiac Programs include: Hands on Blacksmithing, Woodworking, Life Skills (such as Fire Starting by Flint and steel, Rope making and splicing and more), Bead work, Weaving and Spinning and fiber arts, and Outdoor Cooking classes.

 Address: 7734 Plymouth Rd, Ann Arbor, MI

 OK now this is cool.
 The Michigan Folk School in Ann Arbor honors and shares the old ways of doing things by offering to teach skills you once might have learned while sitting on your grandparents' porch.
 They have a huge offering of at least 50 classes each quarter.
 Medicine from plants, healing creams and salves, herbs for coughs, colds and flu classes sound interesting.
-Plus, they are affordable!

 The Michigan Folk School in Ann Arbor teaches:

-Fiber Dying, Intermediate Blacksmithing, Broom Plaiting, Crafting a Leather Bag, Leather Pet Collars and Leashes, Beekeeping, Leather Suspenders and Belt, Multi-Disciplinary Knife-Making, Building a Teardrop Trailer, Fruit Tree Grafting, Cheese Making, Timberframing a Slovenian Buzz House, Outdoor Survival, and lots of Organic Gardening classes.
+Fiber Dying, Intermediate Blacksmithing, Broom Plaiting, Crafting a Leather Bag, Leather Pet Collars and Leashes, Beekeeping, Leather Suspenders and Belt, Multi-Disciplinary Knife-Making, Building a Teardrop Trailer, Fruit Tree Grafting, Cheese Making, Timber framing a Slovenian Buzz House, Outdoor Survival, and lots of Organic Gardening classes.

-Check out some of the Best Michigan Farm to Table restaurants and experiences!
+Check out some of the Best Michigan Farm to Table restaurants and experiences

 Be inspired!